SeppHansen/SLSS-CANAnalyser/README.md

 ### SLSS CANAnalyser for Windows
 1. install SLSS CANAnalyser for Windows on your Windows Computer
-2. start SLSS CANAnalyer and select the com-port your Arduino microcontroller board is connected to <br><font color="red"><b>Notice:</b></font> Please close Arduino serial terminal if still opened, otherwise SLSS CANAnalyser could not create a connection to the board!
+2. start SLSS CANAnalyser and select the com-port your Arduino microcontroller board is connected to <br><font color="red"><b>Notice:</b></font> Please close Arduino serial terminal if still opened, otherwise SLSS CANAnalyser could not create a connection to the board!
 3. set CAN-Bus data rate and click "verbinden" to establish connection
 4. if you don't know the com port your microController board is connected to, use the modul search function by clicking on "Modulsuche" to automatically search for all connected modules.

-- If connection was sucessfully established, you should see all incomming CAN data in the first tab underneath the control-buttons, named "Aktuell eingehende CAN-Daten"
+- If connection was successfully established, you should see all incoming CAN data in the first tab underneath the control-buttons, named "Aktuell eingehende CAN-Daten"

-For more informations see the users manual (04.03.2021 - in creation / not available).
+For more information see the users manual (04.03.2021 - in creation / not available).

 ## Note for issues, malfunctions and debugging